 The school offers a mix of in-person and online class training, which provides various scheduling flexibilities for working students.
 Students completing the program are geared for and encouraged to sit for a variety of paralegal certification exams, providing them an added bonus to their degrees and competitive edge versus others in the field.

 7. Oklahoma State University – Project Reach

-With an enhanced navigation design, the OSU-Center for Legal Studies approach gives students the maximum flexibility possible to add to their skillset or change their careers while still working a regular job or taking care of a home, and it frees students from the criteria of the traditional classroom and static work schedule that doesn’t always match the demands of real life.
-Students gain a foundational training in legal writing, legal research, basic and advance paralegal studies, substantive law courses and specialized courses for investigators and victim advocate roles.
+With an enhanced navigation design, the OSU-Center for Legal Studies approach gives students the maximum flexibility possible to add to their skill set or change their careers while still working a regular job or taking care of a home, and it frees students from the criteria of the traditional classroom and static work schedule that doesn’t always match the demands of real life.
+Students gain foundational training in legal writing, legal research, basic and advanced paralegal studies, substantive law courses and specialized courses for investigators and victim advocate roles.

 Programs: Paralegal I & II